 The Deal with South African Trading

-Funding a broker account is fairly straightforward in South Africa, at least for a trader.
+Funding a brokerage account is fairly straightforward in South Africa.
 It’s actually the broker that’s going to transfer and mix and match funds to keep everything as fluid as possible.
 For those looking to fund their Forex accounts directly, however, there are a few hoops to jump through.

-As of 2010, it became easier for South Africans to legally move more of their money to offshore accounts.
-Obviously this makes funding a Forex account possible.
+As of 2010, it became easier for South Africans to legally move more of their money to offshore accounts making funding a Forex account possible.
 But there is still a limit.
 Each South African citizen is only given an allowance of 4 million Rand for exchange.
 That is still a lot of money, though; about $490k USD.
 So it’s not as if the SA government is stifling investing on a personal level.
 Larger companies may have issues, but they also have the lobbying funds to get through some of the aforementioned workarounds.

 Another way to get funds offshore is to apply individually for a discretionary foreign currency allowance, available in an amount up to 1 million Rand.
 This, along with the initial 4 million, must be cleared by the South African Revenue Service (SARS).
 Of course, this means filling out a lot of paperwork, like an MP 1423 form for the 1 million travel allowance, and making sure all your tax forms are up to date.